 A project manager must make sure all the deadlines are met, oversee the budget, and coordinate with the team members so that every task would be completed before moving to the next phase of development.

-Product Manager vs. Project Manager: Skill Variations
+Product Manager vs Project Manager: Skill Variations

 Project management is the process of managing a team to perform a project.
 A project manager needs to have strong leadership skills and be able to motivate others.

 Product management, on the other hand, is a more business-oriented role focused on requiring technological knowledge for software development and excellent communication and collaboration skills.
-Product manager skills need to be more analytical since they need to monitor product performance and make decisions based on data.
+Product management skills need to be more analytical since they need to monitor product performance and make decisions based on data.